tmf-chris/filesapp/README.md

 * Pagination/filtering is within the react-table (frontend) component; medium term for performance this should be moved server side, particular for more complex types of ordering/filtering.
 The react-table component can be a controlled component for this purpose easily.
+* Allow for instant download as opposed to just being able to view the file.